henriquecustodia/fuux/README.md

 </table>

 ## How to run
-To run the Flexboy on your machine:
+To run the Fuux on your machine:

 ``npm install``